aquilesC/aquiles.me/content/essays/_How to incentivize a scipreneurial path.md

 Entrepreneurs need to think multi-dimensionally.
 It's not just developing a product, it is understanding whether customers want it.
 It is not just about what *they can do*, but **building a team** around an idea.
 It's not just acting on the resources they have, but gathering those resources for the next step.
 And, most importantly, is realizing that for most of the journey, you will be chasing a moving target.
 Entrepreneurship requires constant adaptation to changing realities.

 Those skills can hardly be taught.
 The only way to get better is by continuous practice.
 With a healthy support network, we'll learn from examples, and will be able to make decisions faster, even in stressful and fast paced environments.
-This is a role incubators can easily take, especially considering that entrepreneurship can be **an extremely lonely path**.
+It is a role very well suited for incubators, especially considering that entrepreneurship can be **an extremely lonely path**.
 Losing focus is rather common, and finding daily motivation can become a hurdle in the early days.

+### Modernizing incubation programs
 **Incubation programs** sound like a good idea, but they work only if timelines are perfectly aligned.

 As a PhD, I would have never had time to join one.
 Either I was writing my thesis, or my mind frame was in a completely different place. **A rolling system** would have made much more sense for me at the time, and especially if I would have had access to a short contract extension to explore entrepreneurship without other concerns.

 Once you abandon the idea of "**teaching entrepreneurship**" and focus on mindful discussions, coupled with continuous practice, the process can become much more efficient.
 We could allow people to join, pause, and leave at different moments.
 Sadly, incentives for innovation are rather uncommon, resulting in programs that are copy/pasted from each other.

 My first university incubation program was a copy/paste of the approach from Y-Combinator.
-However, there was no upfront investment to give you time to focus.
+However, there was no investment from the incubator to allow us time to focus on the project.
 More importantly, it was given by people that had never practiced what they were teaching.
-They had no empathy nor creativity to address the challenges I was bringing, as the only academic-spinout project of my cohort.
+They had no empathy nor creativity to address the challenges I was bringing, as we were the only academic-spinout project of my cohort.

-In the end, the workshops were very shallow, hard to relate to my case, and had a large cultural mismatch: the Silicon Valley approach is different from what happens in Europe.
+In the end, this resulted in shallow workshops, advice hard to relate to my case, and a large cultural mismatch: the Silicon Valley approach is different from what happens in Europe.
 ## Not all ideas are worth pursuing
-I believe that there is little discussion about what happens when **you realize your idea is not worth pursuing**.
+I believe that there is too little discussion about what happens when **you realize your idea is not worth pursuing**.

 There is a lot of pressure to keep moving forward, keep grinding, pivoting, spending money which is not yours, raising more money to keep going.

 At some point, it may become clear that it's better to call a halt to the process.
 There are many reasons why it may be sensible to stop the creation of a company.
 From changes in the personal context, to misalignment between business plans and expectations.
-And, more importantly, perhaps **the idea was not as good** as originally believed and we may not find viable alternatives.
+And, more importantly, perhaps **the idea was not as good** as originally believed.

 Exploring ideas is a highly uncertain process.
 The context of academic spinouts adds more constrains, since *pivoting* may not be an option for founders.
 We can make the **process more efficient**, but **we can't increase the number of good ideas**.